Last updated: June 18, 2024

 Manage your budget and implement steps to increase income and reduce debt.

-Even while you’re still in debt, effective and consistent money management and budgeting has numerous benefits:
+Even while you’re still in debt, effective and consistent money management and budgeting may have numerous benefits:

 • Find areas where you can accelerate your debt payment and pull forward your timing for being debt-free.